Bitcoin among factors for Tesla’s record quarterly profits

 The revenue increase was not only due to increased sales, but also stemmed from its highly publicised investment in Bitcoin, with the company having recently introduced measures to allow payments in the cryptocurrency.

-In , Zachary Kirkhorn, Chief Financial Officer, said: “Tesla did invest $1.5 billion into bitcoin in Q1, and then we subsequently sold a 10% stake in that.
+In a call to investors, Zachary Kirkhorn, Chief Financial Officer, said: “Tesla did invest $1.5 billion into bitcoin in Q1, and then we subsequently sold a 10% stake in that.
 We also allow customers to make vehicle deposits and final vehicle purchases using bitcoin.”

 The positive news comes after recent negative headlines for Tesla, after a fatal crash in Texas that resulted in the deaths of two men, with the company’s Autopilot feature initially blamed, something which the company denies was enabled.